 For the highest possible shine, use our Clear Gloss Lacquer or several coats of our food and toy safe Gloss Finishing Wax.

-Available in complete smartly boxed sets of 15ml sample bottles and seasonally in 125ml bottles the sets are a brilliant and affordable way for to try them before taking the plunge with the full size 250ml bottles.
-To find a stockist, Click Here.
-Please note not all stockists carry the colours yet.
-Please ask your local retailer to order some in for you.
+Available in complete, smartly boxed sets of 15ml sample bottles and seasonally in 125ml bottles, the sets are a brilliant and affordable way to try them before taking the plunge with the full-size 250ml bottles.
+To find a stockist, you can click here.
+So that you know, not all stockists carry the colours yet.
+Please ask your local retailer to order some for you.